innovativeenterprises/innovative-enterprises/docs/INNOVATIVE_ENTERPRISES_Ecosystem.md

 ### 2.1.
 Key Concepts Driving the Ecosystem

-The design of the innovative-enterprises platform is not arbitrary; it is built upon a foundation of modern software and business architecture principles.
+The design of the Innovative Enterprises platform is not arbitrary; it is built upon a foundation of modern software and business architecture principles.
 Understanding these concepts is key to understanding our "why."

 -   **Serverless-First:** The entire backend is built on a serverless model using Firebase Cloud Functions.
 This was a deliberate strategic choice.
 It liberates our development team from the complexities of server provisioning, maintenance, and scaling.
 We write business logic, and the cloud provider handles the rest.
 This is exceptionally cost-efficient for a startup, as costs start near-zero and scale linearly with user demand, perfectly aligning operational expenses with revenue growth.